-STUDENT - Signature Date: Professor XX, University Supervisor - Signature Date: Professor YY, Graduate Program Director - Signature Date: ZZ, Director of Field Placement - Signature Date:
+STUDENT - Signature Date: STODENT Signature Dutc.
+Drofossor VV University Cunervisor Cignoture Data Professor XX, University Supervisor - Signature Date: Professor YY, Graduate Program Director - Signature Date: ZZ, Director of Field Placement - Signature Date:

 University of Scranton Student Teacher Emergency Data Form To be completed by the student teacher and submitted to the Field Office for distribution to the placement site

-Student Name: ·
+Student Name:

 Local Address:

 City: State: Zip Code:

 Phone [C]: Phone [H]: Phone [W]:

 Host School:

 Cooperating Teacher Room Number:

-o be contacted in the event of an Please include a local contact.
+Emergency Contact Information emergency.
+The primary conta • • -

 n - Close Relative o

 Name: Relationship:

 Address:

-City: City: State: Zip Code:
+City: State: Zip Code:

-Phone [C]: Phone [C]: Phone [H]: Phone [W]:
+Phone [C]: Phone [H]: Phone[W]:

-Secondary Contact Information - Local (if primary contact is not local)
+Secondary Conta act Information - L ocal (if primary con tact is not local)

 Name: Relationship:

 Address:

 City: State: Zip Code:

-Phone [C]: Phone [H]: Phone [W]: Phone [W]:
+Phone [C]: Phone [H]: Phone [W]:

 Emergency Contact Permission

 Check One Representatives from the placement site and/or the University of Scranton may contact the persons listed above on my behalf in the case of an emergency.
 I do not give permission for anyone to be contacted on my behalf in the case of an emergency.

-SignatureDateDate
+SignatureDate

-List below any medical conditions, allergies, and/or medications the placement site should be aware of to help ensure your safety during your placement and/or to provide to medical personnel in case of a medical emergency.
+Optional Disclosure of Medical Information List below any medical conditions, allergies, and/or medications the placement site should be aware of to help ensure your safety during your placement and/or to provide to medical personnel in case of a medical emergency.
 By completing this section you are agreeing to release this information to the placement site and to the University of Scranton.

 [Enter medical information here] To the host school: